 Irish Lotto› Irish Lotto

 The Irish Lotto is one of Irelands main lottery games and is drawn on Wednesday and Saturday.
-The game takes the format of a six from 45 matrix and, in order to win the jackpot, which starts at 2 million, players are required to match all six main numbers.
-There are an additional three prize tiers for players who match three, four or five main numbers.
+Players must match six main numbers from 47 to win the jackpot, which starts at 2 million.
+There are an additional seven prize tiers in which players can win prizes ranging from a 3 scratchcard for matching two main numbers and the Bonus Ball, up to an average 100,000 for matching five main numbers and the Bonus Ball.

 Prize Draw Information:

 The last jackpot drawn on Saturday October 10th, 2015 for Irish Lotto was €2,954,349

 Players must pick 6 balls from a pool of 47.
 (Bonus Balls are drawn from the same pool)

 |Numbers Matched||Odds (Rounded)|

 |6 Main Numbers (Jackpot)||1 in 10,737,573|